senzing-garage/knowledge-base/HOWTO/extract-aws-resource-specifications.md

         1. Example: "taskdefinition"
 1. In upper-left, click blue **Generate** button.
     1. The result will be a CloudFormation template with the selected AWS resource specifications.
+    1. The contents can be copied and pasted into a text file to be shared.